jpt/tribby.com/README.md

 # tribby.com

-Website for tribby.com build using:

-Front end: Vue, Sass, Pug, Susy

-Back end: Nginx, Node, Express, PM2
+Website for tribby.com build using Vue, Sass, Pug, and Susy on the front-end, and Nginx, Node, Express, and PM2 on the back-end.

 ## Install